 Antibodies against HIF2-alpha were assessed for specificity by immunocytochemistry (ICC).
 HIF2-alpha protein is rapidly degraded under normoxic conditions and stabilized under hypoxic conditions.
 Cobalt chloride treatment can be used as a mimetic agent for hypoxia to stimulate HIF2-alpha stabilization.
 Antibodies against HIF2-alpha were compared by staining HepG2 cells treated with cobalt chloride or mock-treated.

 The antibodies included a Bethyl recombinant rabbit monoclonal antibody (Catalog # A700-003), a widely available mouse monoclonal, clone EP190b, from Competitor A, and a goat polyclonal from Competitor B. As expected, in untreated cells, no staining was observed for all antibodies except the Competitor B goat polyclonal, which exhibited off-target nuclear staining.
-In treated cells, upregulated, nuclear localized, HIF2-alpha was correctly detected by Bethyl’s antibodies Cat# A700-002 and Cat# A700-003.
+In treated cells, upregulated, nuclear localized, HIF2-alpha was correctly detected by Bethyl’s Cat# A700-003.
 This was in contrast to Competitor A’s antibody which detected an upregulated protein incorrectly localized to the cytoplasm, and Competitor B’s antibody which detected no change in response to treatment.

 *All antibodies were tested as per supplier datasheets.